 By: Lisa Dingeman

 Hot weather and warm water are necessary for the laying of their eggs.
-Eggs are laid on the water and hatch into larvae which then feed on organic matter and breathe oxygen from the surface of the water.
-After a couple of days they turn in to full blown, skin-piercing little monsters.
+Eggs are laid on the water and hatch into mosquito larvae which then feed on organic matter and breathe oxygen from the surface of the water.
+After a couple of days, they turn into full-blown, skin-piercing little monsters.
 They no longer need the water to live and breathe off of, but having a continual blood supply swimming around is enough incentive to stay and hang out.